-In sociolinguistics, discourse refers to "a continuous stretch of (especially spoken) language larger than a sentence . . . at its most general, a discourse is a set of utterances which constitute any recognizable speech event e.g. a conversation, a joke, a sermon, an interview" (Crystal, 1980, p.
+In sociolinguistics, discourse refers to "a continuous stretch of (especially spoken) language larger than a sentence...at its most general, a discourse is a set of utterances which constitute any recognizable speech event e.g. a conversation, a joke, a sermon, an interview" (Crystal 1980, p.
 114).
-Interest in discourse has led to a search for the sociolinguistic rules that determine the progress of discourse (Halliday, 1973; Hymes, 1979); investigation of the kind of discourse that takes place in classrooms (Sinclair & Coulthard, 1975); research on how sentences are related in terms of cohesion and coherence (Widdowson, 1978); and examination of how such a theory might influence the teaching of ESL (Brumfit & Johnson, 1979; Widdowson, 1978).
-It was within this set of theoretical positions that the field of ESL adopted a "communicative" approach to the teaching of English (Canale & Swain, 1980).
+Interest in discourse had led to a search for the sociolinguistic rules that determine the progress of discourse (Halliday 1973; Hymes 1979); investigation of the kind of discourse that takes place in classrooms (Sinclair and Coulthard 1975); research on how sentences are related in terms of cohesion and coherence (Widdowson 1978); and examination of how such a theory might influence the teaching of ESL (Brumfit and Johnson 1979; Widdowson 1978).
+It was within this set of theoretical positions that the field of ESL adopted a "communicative" approach to the teaching of English (Canale and Swain 1980).